Mistakenly Mistaken: The Fine Art of the Boo Boo

 Mistakes are part of leadership — but how you respond defines your leadership.

 When you’re a leader, mistakes are inevitable.
 Whether it’s a dropped deadline, a missed detail, or a poorly worded email—at some point, someone on your team will mess up.
 And when it happens, it’s rarely convenient.
 It’s the morning you’re already running late.
 The car won’t start.
-Coffee spills on your white shirt.
-And just as you’re catching your breath, your inbox pings—your senior leader is flagging a mistake your team made.
+Coffee spills across a crisp white shirt.
+Just as the moment settles, the inbox pings—a senior leader is flagging a mistake made by the team.

 Your gut reaction might be blame.
 You didn’t do it.
 Someone else dropped the ball.
 And now you look bad.